 By Kim Fogle

 When you first walk into a camera shop, the selection can be overwhelming.
 Which ones do you look at?
 What features do you want?
-Should you consider a point and shoot, a DSLR, or a mirrorless camera?
+Should you consider a digital compact, a DSLR, or a mirrorless camera?
 Should you throw your hands up in despair and go home?
 No. Not to the last bit, anyway.
 There are a lot of cameras out there, but if you stop to consider what you really need the camera to do the selection quickly narrows down.

 First, think of the camera as a tool.